Best Practice

 Cognitive processes and brain function

 Cognitive psychology investigates how people perceive, think, remember, and learn.
 This area of research is concerned with understanding the mental processes that underlie behaviors and how these processes are influenced by the brain’s structure and function.
 Topics in cognitive psychology often include memory, attention, problem-solving, language, and decision-making.
 With advances in neuroimaging techniques, such as fMRI and PET scans, researchers can now observe the brain in action, linking specific cognitive functions to particular areas of the brain.
-This research is crucial for understanding how cognitive processes are affected by neurological disorders, aging, and brain injuries.
+This research looks at how cognitive processes are affected by neurological disorders, aging, and brain injuries.
 It also informs educational practices and the development of strategies to enhance cognitive functioning across the lifespan.

 Technological advances can examine the psychological factors of brain function.
 Photo by Accuray.